sora-blue/code-snippets/README.md

 Simple, yes, but available.
 It's uploaded mainly because it will look better if there's at least

-one repository in your main page , isn't it.
+one repository in your main page , right?

-One of the drawbacks is to have a poor random algorithm for the robot.
+One of the drawbacks is to have a poor random algorithm of the robot.
 Another is that some codes

 are useless and surplus.